Wenzel/cmake_template_cpp/README.md

 ### static\_analysis

-if you have installed `clang`, you can use `make static_analysis` to scan your source code for programming errors with `ccc-analyzer`.
+if you have installed `clang`, you can use `make static_analysis` to scan your source code for programming errors with `ccc-analyzer` (if installed !).

 Other features
 --------------